dividuum/info-beamer/doc/manual.md

 This also makes the node stateless: Since the files are persisted in the filesystem, restarting the `info-beamer` won't lose any information.

-### Can I use existing lua code or libraries?
+### Can I use existing Lua code or libraries?

 Maybe.
 The Lua environment that is provided for a node is sandboxed.
 All potentially harmful functions (like `os.execute`) have been removed.

-`require` has been wrapped to only load lua modules from the current directory.
-Most simple lua modules should work out of the box.
+`require` has been wrapped to only load Lua modules from the current directory.
+Most simple Lua modules should work out of the box.
 Here is a JSON example:

 Download the [JSON
 module](https://raw.github.com/luaforge/json/master/json4lua/json/json.lua)
 and put in your node directory.
-From within you node code you can then `require` this module, just as you would in normal lua code:
+From within your node code you can then `require` this module, just as you would in normal Lua code:

 	:::lua
 	json = require "json"